Venezuela Heroica: Structure

 The first edition is structured in five vignettes that depict the most memorable battles, those of La Victoria, San Mateo, Las Queseras del Medio, Boyacá and Carabobo.
 It was from General José Antonio Páez himself that Blanco heard the stories of the Battle of Carabobo, during an encounter with Marshal Juan Crisóstomo Falcón to end the Federal War (1859–1863) near the site of the battle.
-Páez was so moved from his memories of youth, the anecdote goes, that he could not stop telling his aide (Blanco) the details of the battle.
+Páez was so moved by his memories of youth, the anecdote goes, that he could not stop telling his aide (Blanco) the details of the battle.
 It was Falcón who then told Blanco "you are listening to the Iliad from the very lips of Achilles".